AndrewNolte/vscode-system-verilog/CONFIG.md

     Arguments to pass to the tool

-- `verilog.verilogFormat.verilogFormatter.path`: string = "verilogFormat"
+- `verilog.verilogFormat.verilogFormatter.path`: string = "{"windows":"verilogFormat.exe","linux":"verilogFormat","mac":"verilogFormat"}"

     Path to the tool